mduft/rex/README.md

 Each server and each client has a "root" offset that is to be configured as command line argument.
 These prefixes are used to transform paths from the client to the server.

+Here is a demo of REX in action: http://www.youtube.com/watch?v=GGsWSY1oJVw

 Used & bundled third party libraries
 ====================================